 Financial services and banking in particular are facing unique challenges.
 To begin with, banking became an important component of financial globalization.
 Multinational enterprises explore the rapidly growing emerging markets which place new demands on international banks.
 Another important aspect is the pressure to evolve the business models and shift to decentralized structures.
-How do banks cope with this trend for globalization?
+How do banks cope with this trend of globalization?
 By taking their banking analytics to the next level.
 That’s where geographic information systems (GIS) are becoming increasingly helpful.

 GIS interprets and makes the geographic data actionable so that finance professionals can easily capture the data needed for their specific banking analytics projects.
 To make the task easier, GIS systems make use of the publicly available geographic data, since many countries make GIS datasets accessible for use.
 This opens a whole new scope of possibilities for using GIS in finance.
 For example, a business analyst of a certain bank can open a map of Savannah, Georgia, and choose datasets from the U.S. Census Bureau which enable additional layers displaying employment status, income, residential status of residents, and a lot more.
 What else can you achieve by using GIS systems in finance?